ysharplanguage/System.Text.Languages/README.md

 - the allocation and persistence (if only in memory) of the unique **`Index`** held by instances of the **`Symbol`** class through a bidirectional and append-only mutable mapping between these symbols and their corresponding literals (the purpose of the **`ISymbolProvider`** contract)
 - the distinction between builtin symbols that exclusively pertain to the language's definition itself (ie, special symbols or keywords, algebraic operators, etc) and programmer-defined symbols found in an input program to be parsed or interpreted (ie, identifiers for values or functions encountered in various lexical scopes)

-They say or do nothing about the binding of identifiable **`Symbol`** occurrences into actual values in the host languages (eg, C# in the CLR) - either at:
+They say or do nothing about the binding of identifiable **`Symbol`** occurrences into actual values in the host language (eg, C# over the CLR) - either at:

 - the language's definition time (ie, during the construction of, or the parsing performed by, a parser implementing the [**`ILanguage`**](#interface-ilanguage) contract), or
 - the language's run-time (ie, during the construction of, or the evaluation performed by, an interpreter implementing the [**`IEvaluator`**](#interface-ievaluator) contract).